 Cool Down and Stretch

-Workout: This is arguably the most important step in a workout and skipping the cool down and stretch may have negative effects and set you back from your goals.
+Workout: This is arguably the most important step in a workout and skipping the cool down and stretch may have negative effects and even set you back from reaching your goals.
 Stretching out the muscles and returning back to a normal heart rate after a set of physical activity allows your body to recover and sets you up for your next routine.

 Writing: Take a step back and see what you’ve written, catch your breath, and identify any areas that need additional work.
 Think about what you have accomplished and what you want to tackle next.
-The goal is a finished first draft which is a work in progress.
-After getting down all of your ideas, you will want to fix things, move things, rework and delete things.
+The goal is a finished first draft, which is a work in progress.
+After writing down all of your ideas, you will want to fix things, move things, rework, and delete things.
 Take the time to stretch your thoughts and plan out your next steps.

 Rest Days and Recovery

 Writing: No one can keep writing full speed ahead all of the time.
-Breaks are the time you need to mentally reset, rest and recharge.
+Breaks are the time you need to mentally reset, rest, and recharge.
 Walk away and come back later with a fresh set of eyes and ideas.
 Take a day or weekend off if you are stuck or spinning your wheels for new ideas.
 You will notice things when you come back later that you did not see when you were writing and this can help you branch off into new directions with your story.

-The steps to follow to dedicate yourself to a successful and rewarding writing routine are very similar to those of a workout routine.
+The steps to follow to dedicate yourself to a successful and rewarding workout regimen are very similar to those of a writing routine.
 Both can be challenging and intimidating to start and a little painful in the beginning, but once you get used to a routine you will start adapting.
-You may begin to look forward to the next day and find yourself getting into a groove.
-With a workout, you start getting into shape, seeing your body change, and gain energy.
-With writing, you get the words written down, begin to feel better about what you’re writing, get new ideas faster, begin to experience adrenaline as you push forward and realize that you can do this and that writing is good for your soul.
-Developing a writing routine for either effort is important and takes a little time, but once you get going you’ll be thrilled with the results.
+You may find yourself looking forward to the next day and getting into a groove.
+With a workout, you start getting into shape, seeing your body change and gain energy.
+With writing, you get the words written down, begin to feel better about what you’re writing, get new ideas faster and begin to experience adrenaline as you push forward and realize that you can do this and that writing is good for your soul.
+Developing a routine for either effort is important and takes a little time, but once you get going you’ll be thrilled with the results.
 Push beyond your comfort zone and you will be surprised where you can go with consistency.
-No matter your passion, get plenty of sleep, eat well, take vitamins, get fresh air and take lots of breaks!
+No matter your passion, get plenty of sleep, eat well, take vitamins, get fresh air, and take lots of breaks!